-115 Second bullet (i) reloading are drawn from an account Establishing the name in which an account is held is in most cases impossible.
+II5 Second bullet (i) reloading are drawn from an account Establishing the name in which an account is held is in most cases impossible.
 It is however possible to establish who has control over the account and access to it.
 This acts as a reasonable proxy, and is the approach taken by issuers.
-Allowing for the establishing of control over the account would enable an equivalent or greater degree of certainty to be established. over which the customer can be shown to have control' transactions or in different jurisdictions It is too general to stipulate that cross border use of a product gives rise to higher risk, and the converse.
+Allowing for the establishing of control over the account would enable an equivalent or greater degree of certainty to be established. over which the customer can be I 14: can be used in cross-border transactions or in different jurisdictionsI 15: can only be used domestically; It is too general to stipulate that cross border use of a product gives rise to higher risk, and the converse.
 A three party scheme may have users located in different member states or outside the EU transacting in accordance with set risk criteria, and where all transactions are visible.
 Four party systems may also operate within set common risk criteria on a cross border basis. transactions or in different jurisdictions "where such jurisdictions give rise to greater risk." (ii) Delete reference in 115 to lower risk where use is only domestic.

-l I 5, third bullet point, iii is accepted by a limited number of merchants or points of sale whose business the E-money issuer is familiar with; In conjunction with the higher risk factor under 114, third bullet point, ii above, this factor would effectively mean that all scheme-enabled cards (which are not accepted by a "limited" number of merchants or points of sale) need to be classed as higher risk.
-Widespread acceptance is too general a factor.
+II5, thir bullet poin iii is accepted by a limited number of merchants or points of sale whose business the E-money issuer is familiar with; cards (which are not assented by a "limited" Delete Paragraph 114, third bullet point, ii Widespread acceptance is too general a factor.
 Payment schemes require standardized CDD processes for their acquirers and provide merchant category codes to give issuers some general information.
-Complete absence of knowledge is unlikely to arise, and therefore the risk in relation to these cards should not be regarded as high. -------------------------------------- --- -- --
+Complete absence of knowledge is unlikely to arise, and therefore the risk in relation to these cards should not be regarded as high.

-1 II6, first bullet point the customer purchases several E- money products from the same issuer or frequently reloads the product, or makes several cash withdrawals, in a II6, third bullet point the product appears to be used by several people whose identity is not known to the issuer (e.g. the product is Several IP addresses connected to one account do not necessarily mean that several people are using the product.
-The example would however be unusual, but not always suspicious: for example a corporate expense card can be used to make purchases by a number of staff at the same time. the product appears to be used by several people whose identity is not known to the issuer (e.g. the product is used from several IP addresses at the same time ) ;
+II6, first bullet point the customer purchases several E-money products from the same issuer or frequently reloads the product, or makes several cash withdrawals, in a The risk of users opening multiple accounts II6, third bullet point the product appears to be used by several people whose identity is not known to the issuer (e.g. the product is Several IP addresses connected to one account do not necessarily mean that several people are using the product.
+The example would however be unusual, but not always suspicious: for example a corporate expense card can be used to make purchases by a number of staff at the same time. the product appears to be used by several people whose identity is not known to the issuer (e.g. the product is used from several IP addresses at the same time);

 117 The product is available only to certain categories of customers, e.g. social benefit recipients.
 This is the only customer-related lower risk factor and thus appears to suggest that only corporate or public authority products offer lower customer risk.
-We suggest adding additional categories such as: Employee gift card schemes Payroll products - aimed at corporates to pay their own employees.
-Incentive / commission - either corporate (aimed at particular types of individuals who undertake activity for a corporate (e.g. surveys) or consumer (for purchasing a product from a corporate) Other incentive/reward products that can only be loaded by a company Provided that in all cases the corporate or similar entity has been subject to appropriate CDD categories of customers, e.g. social benefit recipients, or incentive, reward, payroll, corporate expense or similar product that can only be loaded by a company or similar entity that has been subject to adequate CDD measures.
-II8, first bullet point online and non-face to face distribution without adequate safeguards; What are 'adequate safeguards'?
+We suggest adding additional categories such as: • Employee gift card schemes • Payroll products - aimed at corporates to pay their own employees. • Incentive / commission - either corporate (aimed at particular types of individuals who undertake activity for a corporate (e.g. surveys) or consumer (for purchasing a product from a corporate) • Other incentive/reward products that can only be loaded by a company Provided that in all cases the corporate or similar entity has been subject to appropriate CDD categories of customers, e.g. social benefit recipients, or incentive, reward, II8, first bullet point online and non-face to face distribution without adequate safeguards; What are 'adequate safeguards'?
 Why would purchase of an e-money instrument in a supermarket constitute less risk than purchase of it online? regarding what "adequate safeguards" might